alicekellings/Sidebuzcom/src/content/blog/the-independent-traders-guide-to-prop-firms-without-evaluations.md

-## Understanding Proprietary Trading and the ‘Evaluation’ Paradigm
+## Understanding Proprietary Trading and the ‘Evaluation�?Paradigm

 Proprietary trading refers to financial trading activities where a firm’s capital is used to trade on behalf of the company, rather than trading on behalf of the firm’s clients.
 Traditionally, prop firms have employed a model where prospective traders undergo an evaluation process.
 This process typically involves depositing a certain amount of one’s own capital, and the firm’s resources and trading platform are only unlocked upon successful completion of the evaluation terms, usually including profit targets and risk limits.